-The Cincinnati Art Museum is the second partner to present this exhibition.
-Gorham Silver was on view at the Museum of Art, Rhode Island School of Design (RISD Museum) in Providence until December 1, 2019.
+The Cincinnati Art Museum is the second of three partners to present this exhibition.
+Gorham Silver is currently on view at the Museum of Art, Rhode Island School of Design (RISD Museum) in Providence until December 1, 2019.

 The exhibition is accompanied by a lavishly illustrated catalogue, Gorham Silver: Designing Brilliance, 1850-1970, edited by Elizabeth A. Williams, with contributions by Emily Banas, David L. Barquist, Gerald M. Carbone, Amy Miller Dehan, Jeannine Falino, Catherine L. Futter, Erik Gould, Ingrid A. Neuman, John W. Smith, Holly Snyder, and Elizabeth A. Williams.